collectiveaccess/ProvidenceDocs/_source/setup/install/CentOS8.rst

     sudo systemctl enable mysqld

-Next we install various packages to support data caching and processing of media: ffmpeg (audio/video), Ghostscript (PDFs), GraphicsMagick (images), mediainfo (metadata extraction), dcraw (RAW images), Poppler (content extraction from PDFs) and Redis (caching):
+Next we install various packages to support data caching and processing of media: ffmpeg (audio/video), Ghostscript (PDFs), GraphicsMagick (images), mediainfo (metadata extraction), ExifTool (metadata extraction), dcraw (RAW images), Poppler (content extraction from PDFs) and Redis (caching):

 .. code::

-	sudo dnf -y install ffmpeg ghostscript dcraw mediainfo poppler redis GraphicsMagick
+	sudo dnf -y install ffmpeg ghostscript dcraw mediainfo poppler redis GraphicsMagick perl-Image-ExifTool

-CentOS does not offer packages for LibreOffice (required to generate previews for Microsoft Word/Excel/PowerPoint files) and ExifTool (for metadata extraction from images).
-If you need the functionality provided by these applications you can install them manually using instructions provided on the `LibreOffice <https://www.libreoffice.org/>`_ and `ExifTool <https://exiftool.org>`_ web sites.
+CentOS does not offer packages for LibreOffice, which is required to generate previews for Microsoft Word/Excel/PowerPoint files.
+If you need the functionality provided by this application you can install it manually using instructions provided on the `LibreOffice <https://www.libreoffice.org/>`_  web site.

 Now we are ready to install the CollectiveAccess `Providence` back-end cataloguing application.
 The web server we installed earlier uses `/var/www/html` for documents by default (the "web server root" directory).
 We are going to place CollectiveAccess here, in a subdirectory named `ca`.
 The URL for this directory will be http://<your server ip>/ca.